ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 <details open><summary>Details </summary>
 Make a short step-by-step report (what, why and how) of following tasks, and include source codes and the most important command line commands used in those tasks.
 It's recommended to read all tasks before starting.
 Actual instruction for what to do, is ***in bold and italics*** on each task.

-You are eligible to following grades in this exercise by doing tasks as defined.
-Great ideas and implementations could compensate some poorly implemented ones.
+You are eligible for the following grades in this exercise by doing tasks as defined.
+Great ideas and implementations could compensate for some poorly implemented ones.
 *Upper grade requires that all previous tasks have been done as well.*

-It is estimated, that you are able to do Tasks 1 & 2 during lab session (4 hours).
+It is estimated that you are able to do Tasks 1 & 2 during the lab session (4 hours).

 Tasks 3 & 4 are more advanced than earlier ones.
 Implementation will very likely take much more time.